 For Luke specifically, his main error was in not realizing that Luke didn't really seek power, to the point that some in the expanded universe speculate on whether he even really understood the idea of wanting it.
 While rage against Vader and the Emperor was a temptation to the Dark Side, he really had no reason to side with them.

-The Joker's "social experiment" uses The Sadistic Choice in an attempt to prove that people are cruel at heart, but both groups do the right thing.
+The Joker's "social experiment" uses a Sadistic Choice in an attempt to prove that people are cruel at heart, but both groups do the right thing.
 In a gloriously believable way, no less.
 It's not a stretch to think that not a single typical civilian will be cruel and cold enough to actually blow up a ship, even one full of criminals.
 Flip side, it's also believable that there might be just one guy on the ship of criminals who's not all bad.
 Batman even spells this trope out to the Joker, who can only look at the ships, dumbfounded and disappointed.

 Batman: What were you hoping to prove?
 That, deep down, everyone's as ugly as you?
 You're alone!